datalimited/ensembles/text/figs.md

 \begin{center}
 \includegraphics[width=0.9\textwidth]{../figs/didactic.pdf}
 \caption{Using an ensemble model to predict population status.
-Individual models are fit to a dataset with a number of populations with a good estimate of population status.
-These estimates, along with potential additional covariates, are then used as coviarates in an ensemble model fitted to known population status.
+Individual models are fit to populations of known or assumed status.
+Estimates from these individual models, along with potential additional covariates, are then used as coviarates in an ensemble model fitted the known or assumed population status.
 Finally, the same individual models are fit to a population of interest and combined with the fitted ensemble model to derive the ensemble prediction of population status.}